 In order to discover what you want, you need to actually listen to yourself.
 Instead of automatically saying yes to something, take a moment to reflect.
 If you don’t want to do it or would rather do something else, listen to that feeling.

 Meditation, journaling, and mindfulness can certainly help build this practice.
 Tuning into our true feelings more often can be hard, but it’s difficult to overstate its value.

 The object of this article is to promote a focus on one’s self, but it would be a mistake to confuse this with self-obsession or idleness.
 These things don’t help you focus on yourself in a productive way.
 They’re simply more ways of ignoring the inner needs of our emotional selves.

 To improve wellbeing, we must find a balance, and focus on things that truly bring us more joy and contentment.
 Passions, hobbies, creativity, exercise, and even socializing and helping others (though on our terms) are all great ways to truly focus on ourselves in an important and positive way.

 8. Find the right balance of self-care

-Instead of bending over backwards for others every day, balance and streamline your life by focusing on yourself more often.
+Instead of bending over backward for others every day, balance and streamline your life by focusing on yourself more often.
 Focusing on ourselves doesn’t mean working ourselves to death with things we should do, nor does it mean lazing around and ruminating.
-It means finding the balance of work, play, self-fulfillment and self-care.
+It means finding the balance of work, play, self-fulfillment, and self-care.

 Was there anything I missed?
 Do you want to share a tip that has worked for you personally?
 I’d love to hear about it in the comments below!